 You can file Form 1040EZ for free with TaxSlayer.
 That tax form is for those without dependents, under age 65 and with taxable income of less than $100,000.
 The form is generally for those with simple tax situations (meaning you can’t itemize your deductions with the 1040EZ).
 For those above the income limits or who aren’t eligible for other reasons, you’ll want to consider other filing options, such as the paid version of TaxSlayer.

-TaxAct was our runner-up for best overall free online tax software.
+TaxAct is our runner-up for best overall free online tax software.
+While filers can file federal taxes for free, you will need to pay $4.95 for every state filed.
 This company offers an easy-to-use interface and many of the same features as TaxSlayer.
 Where it differs is what forms are supported.
 TaxAct has free filing for not only Form 1040EZ, but also Form 1040A.
 The latter form is two pages rather than one and supports additional tax credits.
 You still need an adjustable gross income of less than $100,000 and can’t take itemized deductions, but you do have more options with this form than the one-page 1040EZ.

 Both TaxAct and TaxSlayer offer refunds via direct deposit to your bank account or slower methods such as by check or prepaid cards.